-A planning proposal must be prepared in accordance with Section 55 of the Environmental Planning and Assessment Act 1979 and the Department of Planning and Infrastructure’s Guide to Preparing Planning Proposals.
+A planning proposal must be prepared in accordance with Section 55 of the Environmental Planning and Assessment Act 1979 and the Department of Planning and Environment’s Guide to Preparing Planning Proposals.

 What is the first step in making a Planning Proposal